Ranking & Promotions at ASC

 Belt Colors And Ranks

-At Aikido of Santa Cruz, black belts also wear the hakama, a part of traditional Japanese clothing which was worn by the Samurai.
+At Aikido of Santa Cruz, those with black belts also wear the hakama, a part of traditional Japanese clothing which was worn by the Samurai.
 Black belt students, also referred to as “yudansha,” are happy to help out with any technique that’s confounding you, all you have to do is ask.
 Remember that people wearing hakamas may look formidable, but they’re just students who love Aikido and have trained a long time.

-ASC Exam Requirements
+Adult Exam Requirements

 CAA Website